ramezrafla/redis-oplog/README.md

 onLogout = (userId) => {
     removeFromWatch('messages', userId)
 }

-Meteor.publish('messages', function() {
-    return collection.find({userId:this.userId}, {fields:{text:1, date:1})
-})
 ```

 ### Forcing default update strategy -- (e.g. when using limits in cursors)

 > Note: You need to know this if you are reading from secondary DB nodes

-When a cursor has `{limit:n}` redis-oplog has to query the DB at each change to get the current `n` valid documents.
+When a cursor has optiob `{limit:n}` redis-oplog has to query the DB at each change to get the current `n` valid documents.
 This is a killer in DB and app performance and often unnecessary from the client-side.
 You can disable this re-querying of the DB by forcing the `default` strategy

 `collection.find({selector:value},{limit:n, sort:{...}, default:true} )`

-This will do the first query from the DB with the limit and sort (and get `n` documents), but then behaves as a regular `find` from that point on (i.e. inserts, updates and removes that meet the selector will trigger normal reactivity).
+This will run the first query from the DB with the limit and sort (and get `n` documents), but then behaves as a regular `find` from that point on (i.e. inserts, updates and removes that match the selector will trigger normal reactivity).
 This is likely to be sufficient most of the time.
-If you are reading from secondary DB nodes without this change, you may hit race conditions; you have updated the primary db node and are re-querying right away before secondaries may have had the change to get the data updates.
+If you are reading from secondary DB nodes without this change, you WILL hit race conditions; you have updated the primary db node and are re-querying right away before secondaries get the data updates.

 ## API